AllanCameron/geomtextpath/README.md

 For short text labels applied to long paths, we need a parameter to control how far along the path the text is placed.
-For this we use the horizontal justification (`hjust`) parameter.
+For this we use the horizontal justification (`hjust`) parameter..

-The behaviour of the `vjust` and `hjust` parameters is described in more detail in the “aesthetics” vignette.

-Here is an example of text justified above the line of the path:
+Here is an example of text justified above the line of the path using a small negative value of `vjust`:

 ``` r
 ggplot(iris, aes(x = Sepal.Length, colour = Species)) +